Red Hook WatchIndependent Community Resource

 Electric Power Supply — MEGA Distributor Rate

-The Village approved purchase of electric power from MEGA at $7.22 per unit, unless another vendor submitted a lower bid, potentially saving 14% on annual electric costs of $114,000.
-Superseded by subsequent participation in the Dutchess County Retail Electric Energy Supply program.[1]
+The Village approved purchase of electric power from MEGA at a rate of $7.22 per unit unless another vendor submitted a lower bid, with anticipated savings of 14% on annual electric costs of $114,000.
+Superseded by the 2014 authorization to participate in the Dutchess County Retail Electric Energy Supply program.[2]

 Source resolutions